cowboysdude/MMM-NOAA/README.md

 		airKey: "YOUR API KEY"    // IF you want Air Quality Index }
     },

-If u dont want or need this so like before with only one pws  (location) use this example:

-    {
-        module: 'MMM-NOAA',
-        config: {

-		apiKey: "YOUR API KEY",    // https://www.wunderground.com/weather/api  select the middle plan...
-		airKey: "YOUR API KEY",    // IF you want Air Quality Index }
-    },

 ## Very important for updating: !!!
 Please rename ur pws to pws1 !!!

 ## Start your mirror . . . enjoy!